rasik-nep/Gitview/README.md

 - **Client Components**: Used for interactive features like favorites and notes
 - **Server Components**: Used for initial data fetching and static content

+#### Why ISR was chosen over SSR or SSG:

+1. **GitHub API Rate Limits**:
+   - GitHub's API has strict rate limits (60 requests per hour for unauthenticated requests)
+   - ISR helps manage these rate limits by:
+     - Caching responses for 60 seconds
+     - Serving cached content to multiple users
+     - Only making new API requests after the cache expires

+2. **Performance Benefits**:
+   - Faster page loads for users as content is served from cache
+   - Reduced server load by serving cached content
+   - Better user experience with instant page loads

+3. **Data Freshness**:
+   - 60-second revalidation ensures data is relatively fresh
+   - GitHub profile and repository data doesn't change very frequently
+   - Balance between performance and data freshness

+4. **Why not SSG**:
+   - SSG would be too static for GitHub data
+   - Would require manual rebuilds to update content
+   - Not suitable for frequently changing data

+5. **Why not SSR**:
+   - SSR would make a new API call for every request
+   - Would quickly hit GitHub API rate limits
+   - Slower page loads for users
+   - Higher server load

 ### Caching Strategy
 - GitHub API responses are cached for 60 seconds using Next.js's built-in ISR
 - Favorites are stored in-memory